American Eskimo Breed Summary

 Throughout the late 19th and early 20th century, these dogs were popular as entertainment dogs and were a success in circuses.
 With their beautiful fluffy coats, alert expression and trainability, these dogs were furbulous crowd pleasers!
 Because of their fame in entertainment, the breed’s popularity grew, and early pedigrees often boasted the particular tricks each dog in them could perform.

-By 1913, the United Kennel Club recognized the breed.
+By 1913, the United Kennel Club recognised the breed.
 The National American Association established the official standard of the American Eskimo dog with the United Kennel Club in 1970.
 In 1985, the American Eskimo Dog Club formed to make the ‘Eskie’ an American Kennel Club breed, and the breed achieved full recognition in 1995.

 The Eskie is as beautiful and smart as it was in the early 20th century.
 They make a delightful companion for anyone wanting a sensitive and intelligent dog.